What is Programmatic Advertising? – 5 Myths Debunked

-1. Programmatic buying and real-time bidding (RTB) are one in the same.
+1. Programmatic ad buying and real-time bidding (RTB) are one in the same.

 A common point of confusion in the world of digital media buying, this is one of those “same, same—but different” situations.
 Technically, programmatic is the automated format of ad buying – one computer talking to another computer to execute campaign operations, while real-time bidding is just one type of programmatic buying.
-Programmatic buying alone automates certain tasks (insertion orders or ad tagging, for example), which ultimately empowers ad buyers to build more sophisticated strategies, pull better analyses, and pivot more effectively in the midst of industry shifts.
+Programmatic ad buying alone automates certain tasks (insertion orders or ad tagging, for example), which ultimately empowers ad buyers to build more sophisticated strategies, pull better analyses, and pivot more effectively amid industry shifts.

 Real-time bidding, or RTB, is a technology protocol or mechanism for automatically bidding, buying, and selling display impressions via an auction format.
 It’s the lightning-quick auction that takes audience data into account, to assess the value of an impression to a certain advertiser (BannerConnect, 2017).
 In short, advertisers compete for an impression, or ad space, on a web page with automated bids.
 The highest paying bidder wins the auction and placement on that particular web page (which is then loaded immediately).
 Therefore, while RTB absolutely equals programmatic, programmatic does not exclusively equal RTB; RTB is but one piece of programmatic.

 Read more about other differentiators on our blog, here.

 2. Ad fraud is only prevalent in programmatic.